xlp0/PublishedVaults/StudyNotes/Hub/Theory/Sciences/Quantum Mechanics/Renormalization.md

 1. UV Divergences: In quantum field theory calculations, ultraviolet (UV) divergences emerge due to the infinite contributions from high-energy virtual particles.
 These divergences arise from the assumption that the theory is valid at all energy scales, including arbitrarily high energies.

 2. Cutoff and Counterterms: To address the UV divergences, a cutoff is introduced, limiting the maximum energy scale that the theory considers.
-Counterterms, which are additional terms in the theory's Lagrangian, are then introduced to cancel out the divergent contributions.
+Counterterms, which are additional terms in the theory's [[Lagrangian]], are then introduced to cancel out the divergent contributions.

 3. Renormalization Scale: The cutoff is taken to infinity, allowing the theory to be valid at all energy scales.
 However, the remaining dependence on the arbitrary cutoff scale leads to the renormalization scale, which appears in physical observables.
 This dependence indicates that the theory is incomplete without further input.